nsaef/leichte-sprache/README.md

 ##### Run the training
 Run `python src/leichte_sprache/training/train.py PATH_TO_CONFIG.YAML` to finetune a model using PEFT.
 Adapt the parameters to your needs and your machine's capabilities.

+##### Quantize the model
+Run `python src/leichte_sprache/training/quantize_model.py --base_model BASE_MODEL_NAME --peft_model CHECKPOINT_PATH --merged_path NEW_PATH_MERGED --quantized_path NEW_PATH_QUANTIZED` to merge the adapter into the model and store the merged model on the disk.
+The merged model is then quantized to 4 bit using AutoAWQ and stored under the given path.

 ##### Test the model
-Run `python src/leichte_sprache/evaluation/run_model.py --base_model BASE_MODEL_NAME --peft_model CHECKPOINT_PATH` in order to generate a handful of example texts with the finetuned model.
+Run `python src/leichte_sprache/evaluation/run_model.py --model_name QUANTIZED_MODEL_PATH --classification_model CHECKPOINT_PATH` in order to generate a five sampels for a set of ten example texts with the finetuned model.
+Use the quantized model for improved performance.

-Note: this is still rather rudimentary and will be extended in the future.
+This runs two types of metrics:

+- Leichte Sprache classification: using the LS classifier (see below), score all generated texts
+- Readability metrics: Flesch reading ease and Wiener Sachtextformel 4

+Metrics are logged to the console and stored as a CSV file in the model directory, if `--model_name` is a local directory.
+The CSV file is overwritten after each run with the same model!

 ### Data Structures
 #### DB Structure